gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 The first mandatory member is the creator, identified by their username.

 The second member is the GOSH DAO Bot.
-It will synchronize repositories with github on Gosh.
+It will synchronize repositories with github on GOSH.

 Any other members can be added at creation - just enter the username of each member in new line.

-At any later time the list of members [can be expanded](gosh-web.md#add-members-to-organization) by voting.
+At any later time the list of members [can be expanded](gosh-web/members.md#adding-members-to-dao) by voting.

 Click **Create organization**.